rmkubik/summaries/too-long-making-your-game.md

 ## A casual hit
 A high dollar/hour spent on the game itself (guessing this doesn't count past investment in engine)
- - small scope
+ - kept a small scope
- - worked for audience
+ - worked for the target audience
- - money spent on art
+ - money spent on art (quality assets appealed to audience)
- - localized
+ - it was localized
- - 7th match 3 game
+ - 7th match 3 game (allowed him to work quicker & build off previous work)

 Make a lot of smaller games rather than one bigger game:
 > Roll a bunch of dice, not just one big die.

+## Shadowhand
+His most recent 2 year long game project (shadowhand) didn't pay off nearly as well in dollars made per hour as some of his smaller match 3 titles.
+Jake says Shadowhand is definitely his best, most polished game, but thinks his dollar/hour metric proves this doesn't pay off.

 Reign in perfectionism in areas that players won't care about, focus on quality where the player cares.